 - Claims history

-Luckily, North Carolinians pay less for car insurance than the rest of the country, on average.
-The table below shows average auto insurance rates in North Carolina compared to the national average:
+Luckily, North Carolinians pay less for coverage than the rest of the country, on average.
+The table below shows rates in North Carolina compared to the national mean:

 |Coverage||North Carolina Average||US Average|